 Tampa Bay Buccaneers quarterback Jameis Winston has been suspended for the first three games of the 2018 NFL season for violating the league’s personal conduct policy.

-The National Football league conducted its own investigation and came to the conclusion, “Winston violated the personal conduct policy by touching the driver in an inappropriate and sexual manner without her consent and that disciplinary action was necessary and appropriate,” according to NFL.com.
+The National Football league conducted its own investigation and came to the conclusion that “Winston violated the personal conduct policy by touching the driver in an inappropriate and sexual manner without her consent and that disciplinary action was necessary and appropriate,” according to NFL.com.

 As part of the negotiated settlement, reached between representatives of the league and the athlete, Winston will need to undergo psychological evaluation and follow any course of treatment then suggested.